 Before we get started, I want to point out that restaurants are doing their best to pivot during the pandemic.
 Most have adapted to a smaller menu and are short staffed.
 Please follow Tempe and business guidelines to keep everyone safe.

 *Sponsored: Thank you to the Tempe Tourism Office for sponsoring this blog post!

 Where to Eat in Tempe

-This “Where to Eat in Tempe” guide is something that I’ve been wanting to create since 2019!
-However, I felt that I wanted to try more restaurants before releasing my recommendations.
+This “Where to Eat in Tempe” guide is something I’ve been wanting to create since 2019!
+However, I felt that I needed to try more restaurants before releasing my recommendations.
 In November 2020, I finalized my list when I worked with the Tempe Tourism Office!
-In each of the six categories on where to eat in Tempe, I break down a brief description of what you can expect from my 15 recommended businesses.
+In each of the six categories on where to eat in Tempe, I break down a brief description of what you can expect from my 14 recommended businesses.
 I also included my favorite menu items as part of this foodie guide.
 At the end of this post is an interactive map to help you plan out your eating adventure.